adrianberski/Fundamentals_of_Data_Analysis/README.md

 **Version 1.1.0**

 # Description
 *I have been coding since January 2020.
-This is my 3rd project and efforts.
-The repository contains tasks for Fundamentals of Data Analysis module.*
+This is my 3rd and 4th project and efforts.
+The repository contains tasks and project for Fundamentals of Data Analysis module.*

 # Python version